-- We partner with other local food-producers by collecting their excess harvest that would otherwise go to waste, and delivering it to recipients in our donation network.
-In doing so we tripled our production and distribution in our second year.
+- We partner with local farmers by collecting their excess harvest, and delivering it to recipients in our donation network.

 Vision & Mission

-Mission.
-We are working every day with every resource in our community to get as much locally grown and produced food to as many people as possible.
+Mission: We are working every day with every resource in our community to get as much healthy, locally grown food to as many people as possible.

 Sticks and Stones Farm